Netflix/dispatch/docs/admin-guide/administration/incident/plugins/configuring-slack.md

 Dispatch ships with support for Slack.
 Below is how to configure the Slack plugin to work with `Dispatch`.

+## Events Mode vs Socket Mode

-Dispatch supports both the [Event Mode](https://api.slack.com/events-api) and [Socket Mode](https://api.slack.com/apis/connections/socket).
+Dispatch supports both [Events Mode](https://api.slack.com/events-api) and [Socket Mode](https://api.slack.com/apis/connections/socket).

 Which mode should you choose?

+- If Dispatch will be listening on a public static HTTP endpoint, then we recommend using **events mode**.
-- If you have Dispatch deployed behind a firewall, use **socket mode**
+- If Dispatch will be deployed behind a corporate firewall or you have security concerns, then we recommend using **socket mode**.
-- If you are deploying Dispatch publicly, use **event mode**

-In either case, the following configuration items are required:

-- `SLACK_WORKSPACE_NAME`
-- `SLACK_API_BOT_TOKEN`
-- `SLACK_SIGNING_SECRET`
-- `SLACK_APP_USER_SLUG`

 See the [Dispatch Configuration](#dispatch-configuration) section below for further details on the variables.

-## Events Mode
+### Events Mode

-Event mode requires specific URL mapping that must be **publicly** available:
+Events mode requires specific URL mapping that must be **publicly** accessible:

-- `Dispatch` receives general events at the `/api/v1/<organization>/events/slack/event` endpoint (reactions).
+- `Dispatch` receives general events at the `/api/v1/<organization>/events/slack/event` endpoint (e.g. member joins channel, reactions).
 - `Dispatch` receives command events at the `/api/v1/<organization>/events/slack/command` endpoint (`/dispatch-*` commands)
-- `Dispatch` receives action events at the `/api/v1/<organization>/events/slack/action` (dialogs and modals) endpoint.
+- `Dispatch` receives action events at the `/api/v1/<organization>/events/slack/action` endpoint (dialogs and modals).

-## Socket Mode
+### Socket Mode

-To enable socket mode:

-- Ensure the following configuration items are set:
-  - `SLACK_SOCKET_MODE_APP_TOKEN`
+To enable socket mode, add the socket mode app token in the `Socket Mode App Token` section of the `Slack Plugin - Conversation Management` and the `Slack Plugin - Contact Information Resolver` plugins Dispatch Web UI under Settings -> Project -> Plugins.

 Socket mode does not require the mapping of endpoints.
 These values are ignored in socket mode.

-Socket mode requires that you run a separate process (from the main dispatch webserver) to receive WebSocket events.
+Socket mode requires that you run a separate process (from the main Dispatch webserver) to receive WebSocket events.

-The easiest way to run this process is via the command:
+The easiest way to run this process is via the following CLI command:

 ```
 dispatch server slack <organization> <project>
 ```

-This process has to be daemonized similarly to the dispatch webserver.
+This process has to be daemonized similarly to the Dispatch webserver.

 ## Slack Configuration

-Both `socket mode` or `event mode` will need to set the following configuration items within the Slack API.
+You will need to set the following configuration settings for your Slack app in the [Slack API Web UI](https://api.slack.com/apps) for both `events mode` and `socket mode`.

 ### Event Subscriptions